Chapter 5 Adilah

 “They didn’t like what I said and what I did.
 They saw me as a threat to the peace.”

-“The religious leaders thought I was disrespectful to God; a blasphemer, and in league with demons.”
+“The religious leaders thought I was disrespectful to God.
+They said I was a blasphemer and in league with demons.”

 “So, you were … rebellious?”

-“No, I always said to love God and love each other.
+“No, I always said that we should love God and love each other.
 I followed the laws, but I said that the laws were about love and that all people were equally loved by God.
 They didn’t like that.”

 “How did they kill you?”

 “They nailed me to a wooden frame.
 I hung by my hands.
-The weight of my body tore the flesh.
-I bled a lot on the frame, but it was also very hard to breathe as I had to pull on my hands and push up on my nailed feet to get air.
-Eventually I lost the strength to breathe, and I died.”
+The weight of my body tore my flesh.
+I bled a lot, and it was hard to breathe as I had to pull on my hands and push up on my nailed feet to get air.
+Eventually I lost the strength to breathe and I died.”

-Adilah had seen some horrific things but had never seen such a cruel death.
+Adilah had witnessed many horrors but had never heard of such a cruel death.
 The thought of it moved her deeply.

-“I am sorry!” she said loudly.
+“I am sorry!” she exclaimed.
 “I am so sorry they did that to you.”

-“Thank you,” he said genuinely.
-“You know, they didn’t understand what they were doing.
-Very few people in the Previous Age knew what they were doing!
+“Thank you.
+But you know, they didn’t understand what they were doing.
+Very few people in the Previous Age understood the hurt they were causing.
 I had to die to show everyone that death is not the end.
 I had to die so I could come back to life.”

 “What do you mean?” asked Adilah.

-“Well, I was given a special job.
-I had to go through death, and all its horror.
-I had to demonstrate that God overcomes death.
-Because so many did not believe that Papa would resurrect them after death, I was made alive again to show them he would.”
+“Well, I was given a special job to do.
+I had to go through death and all its horror to demonstrate that God overcomes death.
+Because so many did not believe that Papa would raise them up after death, I was made alive again to show them that he would.”

-Adilah looked around, the most stunningly lush landscape filled her vision.
-Trees, hills, far off mountains, small lakes and all sorts of living creatures made up a patchwork quilt of beauty that Adilah felt was pulsating with life.
-It made the forest she knew as a little girl seem like an arid desert in comparison.
+Adilah looked around at the lush landscape that filled her vision.
+Trees, hills, lakes, distant mountains and all sorts of living creatures made up a patchwork quilt of beauty pulsating with life.
+It made the West African bushland she had known as a little girl seem like an arid desert in comparison.

-The sight was overwhelming, almost frightening in its awesome size.
-Adilah realised Cynthia was descending and soon they were on the lush grass some way from the walls of the city.
+Adilah realised that Cynthia was descending and soon they were on the soft grass of a spacious woodland clearing.

 Two people approached.